ArnoJims/Habit-Master/README.md

 ## Installation Guide

 1. Download/clone this project into you Desktop folder like so:
-   \n1.1.
+   1.1.
 Download the code zip file:
-   \nDownload the file.
+   Download the file.
    <img width="945" height="445" alt="image" src="https://github.com/user-attachments/assets/6d2bc177-1945-4c7a-9329-d3b67cabb448" />

    Extract the contents into your desktop folder.
 Your username will be different.
 After this move on to step 2.